 Step 7: Your application will go into manual review and, if your channel doesn’t violate any of YouTube’s content policies, you’ll get a positive response in 15-30 days.

 That’s it!
-You’ve successfully joined the YouTube Partner Program (YPP), where you can make thousands of dollars every month through advertising on your content.
+You’ve successfully joined the YouTube Partner Program (YPP), where you can make thousands of dollars every month through advertising your content.

 The YouTube Partner Program (YPP) has other monetization plans, such as YouTube Premium and Super Chat.